I, the Jury (1982 film)

 I, the Jury is a 1982 American crime thriller film based on the 1947 detective novel by Mickey Spillane.
 The story was previously filmed in 3D in 1953.
-Larry Cohen wrote the screenplay and was hired to direct, but was replaced when the film's budget was already out of control after one week of shooting.
-He was replaced at short notice by veteran TV director Richard T. Heffron.
+Larry Cohen wrote the screenplay and was hired to direct, but—with the film's budget already out of control after one week of shooting—was replaced at short notice by veteran TV director Richard T. Heffron.

 Plot

 Detective Jack Williams, who lost his left arm in the Tet Offensive, is shot dead in his apartment.
-His estranged friend, detective Mike Hammer (whose life Jack saved while losing his arm) is warned by police detective Pat Chambers to stay out of it but he nevertheless investigates the matter on his own.
+His estranged friend, detective Mike Hammer (whose life Jack saved while losing his arm), is warned by police detective Pat Chambers to stay out of it–but nevertheless investigates the matter on his own.
 He speaks with Jack's widow Myrna, who says that they were attending a sex therapy clinic operated by the glamorous Dr. Charlotte Bennett.
-Hammer visits the clinic and finds a Government Issue bugging device in the doctor's office.
+Hammer visits the clinic and finds a government-issue bugging device in the doctor's office.

 Hammer's secretary Velda identifies Jack's receipts for gasoline near Bear Mountain close to a summer camp run by Hammer's old friend Joe Butler.
 Mike and Velda visit Joe, who tells them of a military project in Saigon involving the use of drugs to turn prisoners of war into friendly spies and how Captain Romero developed a technique for mind control.
 Two cars of CIA agents pursue the three on a car chase that ends when Hammer throws a Molotov cocktail at one car, causing it to drive off a cliff into the water, and blocks the road with his vehicle then shoots the second car, causing it to explode.

-The FBI trace the gun that killed Jack to special effects artist Harry Lundee, who had reported the gun stolen.
+The FBI trace the gun that killed Jack to special-effects artist Harry Lundee, who had reported the gun stolen.
 Hammer visits him on set, where Lundee is shot in the back by a projectile knife fired by an unknown assassin and, in his dying breath, confesses that he laundered the gun to mobster Charlie Kalecki, but Kalecki is reluctant to speak with Hammer about any ties to Romero.

 The CIA, wishing to distance itself from Romero's experiments, plants a series of clues in an attempt to lead Mike Hammer to Romero in order to have Hammer eliminate Romero for them.
 Chambers is instructed by the CIA to plant a photo of Romero in Jack's apartment as bait for Hammer and Romero gives Dr. Bennett a fake file about Jack's activities, which Hammer is upset to read during a visit to the Northridge Clinic.
 Hammer questions the sexual surrogate twins who worked with Jack, before observing Dr Bennett and her sex therapy team at work.
 While watching this session, Hammer hears the twins being attacked but is too late to prevent their deaths at the hands of a psychotic killer.
 In the wake of these extreme events, Hammer checks in on Dr Bennett at her practice and the two become lovers.